sanket143/sanket143.github.io/_posts/2020-05-02-planning-a-new-programming-language.md

 Well, I'd started writing once, the name is [Hi](https://github.com/sanket143/hi).
 I did when I had no idea how to write one.
 Even, now also I don't.
 I used the book Flex and Yacc to set up some ground and yes was pretty helpful.
-I am going to this again using [interpreterbook.com](https://interpreterbook.com/).
+I am going to this again using [interpreterbook.com](https://interpreterbook.com/) and Rust.
 I am really so positive about this, that this will work out well.
 Even if it doesn't, I'll get to learn so much on the way.
 Let's see how it'll turn out.